AlexCharlton/glls/README.md

 # glls
-glls (GL Lisp Shaders) lets you write GLSL (OpenGL Shader Language) shaders in a convenient pseudo-scheme language in Chicken Scheme.
-The compilation into GLSL happens at compile-time for zero runtime cost.
+glls (GL Lisp Shaders) lets you write [GLSL](https://www.opengl.org/documentation/glsl/) (OpenGL Shader Language) shaders in a convenient pseudo-scheme language in Chicken Scheme.
+The compilation into GLSL happens at compile-time for zero runtime cost. glls targets only GLLS version 3.30 and above, at the moment.

 The idea for glls was hugely inspired by [Varjo](https://github.com/cbaggers/varjo).
 Before learning about Varjo, I had never considered the possibility of writing shaders in anything but the GLSL.
 Seeing them being written in Lisp was a major, "Of course!" moment.

 That said, while this library bears some superficial resemblance to Varjo, the approach is quite different.
 While Varjo does a lot of work to validate the the lispy-glls expressions (including type checking), glls only performs cursory syntactic checking.
-The result of this is that one could probably write shaders in Varjo without knowing the GLSL and could be reasonably sure that those shaders would always compile to something that would mostly work. glls makes no such promises, so it is entirely possible to generate GLSL that won't compile.
+The result of this is that one could probably write shaders in Varjo without knowing the GLSL and could be reasonably sure that those shaders would always compile to something that would mostly work. glls makes no such promises, so it is entirely possible to generate GLSL that won’t compile.
 Being able to understand GLSL code is therefore a prerequisite for successful shader debugging.
-The GLSL code output by glls is not overly obtuse, but you'll have to forgive the lack of indentation and the occasional extra semi-colon or parentheses (better safe than sorry).
+The GLSL code output by glls is beautifully formatted, thanks to Alex Shinn’s amazing [fmt](http://synthcode.com/scheme/fmt/) library. fmt is responsible for far more than just the GLSL formatting, since it is basically a compiler of its own.
+The compilation portion of glsl is more or less a thin layer on top of fmt.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.